weilandia/gluestick/docs/Commands.md

 # Commands
 GlueStick comes with several commands to help you get started.
-You can full list of commands available on gluestick below:
+You can find a full list of commands available on GlueStick below:

 ### `gluestick new`

-Takes care of generating new project
+Takes care of generating new projects

-If you use `new` command from `gluestick-cli` it will use latest `gluestick` version available on npm
+If you use the `new` command from `gluestick-cli` it will use the latest `gluestick` version available on npm

 ```bash
 gluestick new <YOUR_APPLICATION_NAME>